hacxk/readme-py/README.md

     f.write("Hello, World!")
 ```

-**Senior-level tip:** Use decorators to separate concerns and add reusable functionality to functions or classes.
-Context managers are excellent for managing resources like file handles or database connections.
+🧠 **Learning Technique**: Analogy - Think of decorators as gift wrappers that add extra functionality to your functions, and context managers as responsible assistants who handle setup and cleanup tasks for you.

 ### Generators and Iterators